Dr. A G Abubaker (Al-Maktoum College of Higher Education)

 Imam Yahya Pallavicini (COREIS)

-Yahya has been a member a member of the Italian Minister of the Interior’s Council on Islam in Italy since 2005.
-Moreover, he is member of the ECRL European Council of Religious Leaders and ISESCO Ambassador for Dialogue among Civilizations.
+Yahya is a member of the Italian Minister of the Interior’s Council on Islam in Italy since 2005.
+Moreover, he is a member of the European Council of Religious Leaders ECRL and an ISESCO Ambassador for Dialogue among Civilizations.

 Matthew Rowley (Leicester)